Sharding tables in ClickHouse®

 .

-In this example, a distributed table that we create based on hits_v1
+In this example, the distributed table that will be created based on hits_v1

 , shard2